VanOvermeire/dynamodb-helper/README.md

 - support boolean lists and different types of hashmaps (elegant way to do this?)
 - TODO's in code

-### Improvements
+### Possible improvements

-- allow provisioned billing in table creation
-- allow decision on pub visibility of methods (default pub)
+- allow decision on pub visibility of methods (default pub)?
-- current setup will set up a DynamoDB client for every helper struct, which is less efficient
+- current setup will set up a DynamoDB client for every helper struct, which is not optimal